-When a child is young the term delay is sometimes used to describe developmental skills being at a lower level than expected for a child’s ages, such as language, motor, cognition or play.
+When a child is young the term delay is sometimes used to describe developmental skills being at a lower level than expected for a child’s age, such as language, motor, cognition, or play.
 As a child becomes older, he or she may or may not “catch up” in all or some of these developmental skills.
 The term intellectual disability may later be used for some of these children, when it is felt that they will no longer totally catch up in their development based on reliable tests of cognition (intelligence), adaptive skills (everyday functioning), interaction with the environment or surroundings, and supports needed within the community.

 The diagnosis of developmental delay is made by any number of professionals, including developmental pediatricians, neurologists, and psychologists.
 This diagnosis is often made in early childhood when a child does not meet typically expected developmental milestones.

 The diagnosis of intellectual disability is made based on the results of cognitive abilities (intelligence) and adaptive skills (how a child functions in every day activities).
 A psychologist generally administers the cognitive testing.
 The psychologist or developmental pediatrician may also determine adaptive skills.
 Consideration also needs to be given to the environment in which a person lives and the manner in which he or she interacts with others on a daily basis.
 The diagnosis is usually made after infancy between the preschool and school age-age periods.
 There are different classifications of intellectual disability: mild, moderate, severe, profound, and unspecified.

 Can a child with developmental delays or intellectual disability have other disabilities too?